middyjs/middy/README.md

  1. Write your Lambda handlers as usual, focusing mostly on implementing the bare business logic for them.
  2. Import `middy` and all the middlewares you want to use
- 3. Wrap you handler in the `middy()` factory function.
+ 3. Wrap your handler in the `middy()` factory function.
 This will return a new enhanced instance of your original handler, to which you will be able to attach the middlewares you need.
  4. Attach all the middlewares you need using the function `.use(somemiddleware())`